Karaite Judaism: Karaites today

 There are about 1,500 Karaites living in the United States.
 The Congregation B'nai Israel is located in Daly City, California, which is a suburb of San Francisco.
 It is the only Karaite synagogue in the United States with a permanent dedicated facility.
 The leaders of the congregation are of Egyptian Karaite extraction.
-One notable congregant, Mark Kheder, the synagogue's treasurer, has described his internment in an Egyptian prisoner-of-war camp during the 1967 Six-Day war.
+One notable congregant, Mark Kheder, the synagogue's treasurer, has described his internment in an Egyptian prisoner-of-war camp during the 1967 Six Day War.
 The congregation's acting Rav (Ḥakham), Joe Pessah, was also among those who were arrested by the Egyptian government.
 Another, much smaller congregation, Karaite Jewish Congregation Oraḥ Ṣaddiqim, exists in Albany, NY, but they have yet to find a permanent dedicated facility and, in the meantime, continue to use a room in the home of their Ḥakham, Avraham Ben-Raḥamiël Qanaï, as their temporary synagogue.

 On 1 August 2007, some members of the first graduating class of Karaite Jewish University were converts, representing the first new officially authorized members into Karaite Judaism in 542 years.
 At a ceremony in its Northern California synagogue, ten adults and four minors joined the Jewish people by taking the same oath that Ruth took.
 The group's course of study lasted over one year.
-This conversion comes 15 years after the Karaite Council of Sages reversed its centuries-old ban on accepting converts.
-On 17 February 2009, the second graduating class of converts took the oath.
-This included 11 adults and 8 minors.
+This conversion came 15 years after the Karaite Council of Sages reversed its centuries-old ban on accepting converts.
+On 17 February 2009, a second graduating class of 11 adult and eight minor converts took the oath.

 There are about 80 Karaites living in Istanbul, Turkey, where the only Karaite synagogue in Turkey, the Kahal haKadosh Bene Mikra, is still functional (on Shabbat and holy days) in the Hasköy neighborhood in the European part of the city.

 In Poland, Karaites are a recognized minority, represented by the Association of Polish Karaites (Związek Karaimów Polskich) and the Karaite Religious Association in the Polish Republic (Karaimski Związek Religijny w Rzeczypospolitej Polskiej).
 Karaites live primarily in and around Warsaw, Wrocław and Tricity; they are linguistically assimilated.

 In 2016, the Religious Council of Karaite Jews unanimously reelected their chief rabbi, Rabbi Moshe Firrouz, for another four-year term.
 Firrouz has been serving as chief rabbi since 2011.